ItaloRFeitosa/stock-quotation-service/README.md

 **Notes:**

 - About the architecture of the service, it could be simpler, but I decided to implement an architecture based on some concepts of Clean Architecture and Hexagonal Architecture to show my knowledge about software architecture.
 With that, I got a decoupled, feature-oriented, framework-agnostic and more testable application.
 - The `/stock/stats`  has a limit query param to bring not only top 5, but any top list.
-Ex: `/stock/stats?limit=10` will bring the top 10
+Ex: `/stock/stats?limit=10` will bring the top 10.
+- The API Service is lacking unit tests, but the integration tests on the routes gave good coverage.

 ## Stock Service